Memories of MK-ULTRA

 MK-ULTRA carried out its research activities at over 80 institutions, including universities and colleges, hospitals, prisons, government agencies, and other entities.
 In many cases, these organizations were unaware the CIA was the sponsor of their research and the source of funding.
 In its obsession to gain mind control expertise, the CIA recruited ex Nazi SS officers who operated the death camps.

-The impact of MK-ULTRA continued after it’s shut down.
+The impact of MK-ULTRA continued after its shutdown.
 Stephen Kinzer in his book Poisoner In Chief and John Marks in his book The Search for the Manchurian Candidate highlighted how the widespread drug experiments by MK-ULTRA contributed to launching the drug fascination and counter culture movement of the 1960s.
-Naomi Klein in her book The Shock Doctrine documents how the CIA used MK-ULTRA techniques to orchestrate a coup and dictatorship in Chile and to assist Russia and China in their abrupt transformations to capitalism, which created the Russian oligarchies of today.
+Naomi Klein in her book The Shock Doctrine documents how the CIA used MK-ULTRA techniques to orchestrate a coup and dictatorship in Chile and to assist Russia in its abrupt transformation to capitalism, which created the Russian oligarchies of today.

 MK-ULTRA Books Bill Recommends